Blue Screen of Death (BSOD) error can reduce the lifespan of your PC if proper action is not taken.

 But what if RAM, Hard Disk, CPU, Power Unit, Motherboard, South Bridge are the cause for these BSOD errors.

-In this post, we are going to see such errors which may kill your PC and how to take necessary action.
+In this post, we are going to see such errors that may kill your PC and how to take necessary action.

 This is one of the several BSOD errors we have.
 It can occur in the latest Windows 10 to XP.